Refuse & Recycling

 Non-food containers do not need to be rinsed.
 Labels can be left on containers.
 Cans and plastic bottles do not need to be flattened, but can be accepted as such to conserve space.
 Treat recyclables as a valuable resource and store them in a separate recycling container.
 All recycling material can be stored together.
 There is no need to separate materials and no materials should be bagged.
 The night before collection, place your recycling container at the curb with your heavy-duty garbage bags no earlier than 7:30 p.m.

-The Beaver County Department of Waste Management and Recycling also collects many recyclable items that Valley Waste Service, Inc. will not collect at the curb, at their Recycling Center located off of Route 51 in Brady’s Run Park, Brighton Township.
+The Beaver County Department of Waste Management and Recycling also collects many recyclable items that are not accepted during weekly garbage collection at their Recycling Center located off of Route 51 in Brady’s Run Park, Brighton Township.
 The Recycling Center can be reached by calling (724) 770-2064.